 Johnson Investment Counsel onboarding process

-If you engage Johnson Investment Counsel for financial planning services, you’ll discuss your financial goals and objectives with an advisor who will develop targeted objectives and create a plan for you.
+- For financial planning services: If you engage Johnson Investment Counsel for financial planning services, you’ll begin the process by discussing your financial goals and objectives with an advisor.
+That advisor will then develop targeted objectives and create a plan for you.

 Is Johnson Investment Counsel right for you?

-For high net worth individuals located in Ohio or near Detroit who want to work with a company that offers a wide range of wealth management, financial planning and family office services alongside portfolio management, Johnson Investment Counsel may be a good choice.
+For high net worth individuals who want to work with a company that offers a wide range of wealth management, financial planning and family office services alongside portfolio management, Johnson Investment Counsel may be a good choice.
 The firm offers a team-based approach to meeting client needs and adheres to a fee-only model.

 That said, for clients who prefer to keep all of their financial business under one roof, Johnson Investment Counsel does not offer tax preparation or accounting, two services often offered by firms catering to high net worth clients.
-Before moving forward with choosing a financial advisor, it’s always important to ask questions to make sure you’re getting the services you need and fully understand the costs involved.
+Tax-minimization is also not a key aspect of the firm’s portfolio strategy, which may be an issue for some clients who prefer tax-optimized portfolios.